stolksdorf/nomic-base/invitation.md

 Nomic is an interesting game where each move in the game changes the rules of the game, even how you win can be modified.

-This version ofthe game uses Github to keep track of the rules and to facilitate voting and discussion on rule changes.
+This version of the game uses Github to keep track of the rules and to facilitate voting and discussion on rule changes.
 The game is played in a [correspondence](https://en.wikipedia.org/wiki/Correspondence_chess) fashion, so you only need to check in every few days.
 There are also rules for going _inactive_ if you can't play for a short period or wish to take a break.

 ### Get Started